Storage Service Encryption using customer-managed keys in Azure Key Vault

 Step 5: Copy data to storage account

-To transfer data into your new storage account so that it’s encrypted, refer to Step 3 of Getting Started in Storage Service Encryption for Data at Rest.
+To transfer data into your new storage account so that it’s encrypted.
+For more information see FAQ for Storage Service Encryption.

 Step 6: Query the status of the encrypted data